vega/altair/doc/user_guide/times_and_dates.rst

 visualized in a consistent way.

-Altair and Pandas Datetimes
+Altair and pandas Datetimes
 ---------------------------

-Altair is designed to work best with `Pandas timeseries`_.
-A standard timezone-agnostic date/time column in a Pandas dataframe will be both interpreted and displayed as local user time.
+Altair is designed to work best with `pandas timeseries`_.
+A standard timezone-agnostic date/time column in a pandas dataframe will be both interpreted and displayed as local user time.
 For example, here is a dataset containing hourly temperatures measured in Seattle: